praxder/site-www/src/web/js-interop/index.md

 ### Why static interop?

-Desire to decouple core of dart from where it’s embedded Rather just provide the capabilities to access the embedder Past renditions of js interop had us owning too much of the process of writing everything from the bindings to the browser Capabilities of past options were not primed to handle that decoupling, had limitations around using the DOM, typing, etc., so static interop was developed to solve those shortcomings
+Static interop represents the desire to decouple Dart's "core" from the platform where it's embedded
+(*maybe definition of "embedded" or examples here, like the browser, Flutter, etc.?*).

+Our [previous iterations of JS interop][] provided the capabillity to access the embedder, but were not primed to handle that decoupling.
+Too much of the process was entwined into the Dart side, like writing all the bindings to the browser
+(*not sure if I understood that note correctly*).
+They also had limitations around using the DOM, typing (which is a cornerstone of Dart), and expanding to new interop types
+(*this is me trying to refer to wasm without actually saying, idk if "interop types" is the right term*).

+Static interop addresses all of the shortcomings of Dart's previous JS interop solutions.
+Check out the [Features](#features) section for a summary of improvements.

+[previous iterations of JS interop]: /web/js-interop/past-js-interop

 ## Usage